 How Long After a Divorce Can You Apply for Financial Settlement?

-There is no time limit after a divorce that financial claims can be made by one spouse/partner against another.
+There is no time limit after a divorce that financial claims can be made by one spouse/partner against another, provided that they have correctly filled out their divorce petition to inform the court of their intention to deal with their financial claims.
 In order to protect against financial claims it is necessary to get a court order, setting out the financial settlement and dismissing each parties further claims.

 Do I Need a Court Order for a Divorce Financial Settlement?